-We made our farewells and Penelope was carefully removed from her frame and transported to the National Trust’s Textile Conservation Studio in Norfolk for some tender loving care.
+In 2011 we said our farewells and Penelope was carefully removed from her frame and transported to the National Trust’s Textile Conservation Studio in Norfolk for some tender loving care.

-The embroidery was removed from its lining, and both sections were cleaned very carefully to remove as much accumulated dirt as possible.
+The hanging was removed from its lining, and both sections were cleaned very carefully to remove as much accumulated dirt as possible.
 Then the remedial conservation work began.
 This involved making small repairs to the fabrics to stabilize the piece, couching loose threads, and using pre-shrunk linen to support the embroidery.

 Penelope's return to Hardwick